Scaramucci comments on US election and financial markets

 Saxo Group

-As we approach election day, all eyes are on the US presidential campaigns.
-As both Donald Trump and Kamala Harris discuss how they plan to change or maintain various policies, we at Saxo are focusing on how best to prepare our clients for any potential market volatility.
-During any potential volatility we are providing insights to our clients on how to best prepare their portfolios to minimise risk, while also keeping an eye on opportunities that could arise depending on which candidate wins and the resulting consequences.
+As Trump was announced as President-elect and the Republicans swept the House of Representatives and the Senate, we at Saxo have been focusing on how best to prepare our clients for any potential market volatility around the change in President and government.
+During any potential volatility, we are providing insights to our clients on how to best prepare their portfolios to minimise risk, while also keeping an eye on opportunities that could arise depending on which candidate wins and the resulting consequences.
 You can learn more about how to manage your portfolio during the presidential election at Saxo’s US Election Hub.

 Anthony Scaramucci shares his insights